JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 ## Key Terms and Definitions

-### For this project, I focused on tourism to and from European countries between 2008 and 2009.

-* **European Countries** here are defined as the union of countries from the Schengen region and the EU, which are the following 28<sup>1</sup>, countries (in no particular order): ```Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Slovak Republic, Spain, Sweden, Switzerland, Croatia, Estonia, Latvia, Lithuania, Malta, Romania, and Slovenia.```
+- **European Countries**: Throughout this project are defined as the union of countries from the Schengen region and the EU, which are the following 28<sup>1</sup>, countries (in no particular order): ```Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Slovak Republic, Spain, Sweden, Switzerland, Croatia, Estonia, Latvia, Lithuania, Malta, Romania, and Slovenia.```

-## The following terms and definitions are taken from the Organisation for Economic Co-Operation and Development (OECD)<sup>2</sup>

 - **Tourism** can be regarded as a social, cultural and economic phenomenon related to the movement of people outside their usual place of residence.
 Tourism refers to the activity of visitors.
 - **A visitor** is a traveller taking a trip to a main destination outside his/her usual environment, for less than a year, for any main purpose (business, leisure or other personal purpose) other than to be employed in the country or place visited.
 - **A tourist** is a visitor if his/her trip includes an overnight stay; otherwise, a visitor is classified as a same-day visitor (or excursionist).
   - In the purpose of this analysis,
 - **Inbound tourism** comprises the activities of a non-resident visitor within the country of reference.
   - For the purpose of this analysis, I used the descriptor for "Overnight visitors (tourists)" to define Inbound tourists.
-These terms may be used interchangeably throughout this file
+These terms may be used interchangeably throughout this file<sup>2</sup>

 ## The Data

-- I pulled data from three sources looking at outgoing and incoming tourists from/to countries, and the GDP of those countries.
+### The data I used come from three separate datasets: Incoming Tourists, Outgoing Tourists, and GDP (Current USD)

+#### Incoming and Outgoing Tourists:
-- The data for incoming and outgoing tourists numbers I used come from the [Inbound Tourism and Outbound Tourism sets](https://www.kaggle.com/nubatama/tourism-inout-statdata-from-oecd) from Kaggle.com.
+The datasets I used come from the [Inbound Tourism and Outbound Tourism sets](https://www.kaggle.com/nubatama/tourism-inout-statdata-from-oecd) from Kaggle.com.
 The [original data](https://stats.oecd.org/Index.aspx?QueryId=95071) come from published queries from their respective datasets from the OECD, which is an international organization that collects and provides data publicly to support evidence-based policy across the globe.

+### Important Features of the Data Sets
+- The ```Variable``` column had 87 total indicators such as ```Total International Arrivals```, ```Nights in all types of accommodation```, ```Same-day visitors (excursionists)```, or a country name to indicate where the tourists came from.
+I only used the information from the ```Overnight visitors (tourists)``` rows as the definition aligned with my research.
+- the ```Value``` represents the total population of the "Variable" indicator.
+For the purposes of this study, they are the total incoming tourists to the country in the ```Country``` column.
+- The ```source```<sup>3</sup> column represents from which survey the data was collected.
+Some countries had collected data in both ```Tourism supply surveys``` or ```Tourism demand surveys```.
+I looked at tourism data from one survey per country depending on availability, and only compared incoming tourists in countries grouped by source survey.<sup>3</sup>.

 **A brief look at the raw data from the Inbound Tourism Dataset**

 |      | COUNTRY | Country |                     VARIABLE |                        Variable | SOURCE |                 Source | YEAR | Year |   Value | Flag Codes | Flags |